140+ Performance Review Examples (Phrases + Comments)

 Performance reviews are more than just a checkbox—they’re a powerful tool for helping employees grow, improve their technical skills, and align with company goals.
 They provide structured feedback that can guide professional growth, boost motivation, and map out career development paths.

-However, finding the right words during a review can be tricky.
+However, finding the right words for your performance review comments can be tricky.
 That’s why having a list of performance review examples can be a lifesaver, helping you hit the right notes when discussing everything from project achievements to areas needing improvement.

 ClickUp revolutionizes how your HR team operates and helps you conduct performance reviews.
 It neatly organizes everything from tracking employee progress and scheduling reviews to conducting customer satisfaction surveys.
 It also supports other crucial HR functions like onboarding, employee engagement, and career development.